Full Pink Moon to dazzle the night sky ahead of Easter - NewsBreak

 This month’s full moon goes by many names, according to NASA .
 Native Americans named it the Pink Moon after the herb moss pink – one of the earliest widespread flowers of spring, found throughout the eastern U.S. Herb moss pink itself goes by several names – creeping phlox, moss phlox and mountain phlox.

-Other names for the moon include nods to its springtime rise: the Sprouting Grass Moon, the Egg Moon, and the Fish Moon.Here are the meteor showers, eclipses, and supermoons to see in 2022
+Other names for the moon include nods to its springtime rise: the Sprouting Grass Moon, the Egg Moon, and the Fish Moon.These Easter decoration ideas are classy and surprisingly affordable

 April’s full moon also has names with religious roots, such as the Pesach or Passover Moon, because Passover begins at sundown the day before, and the Paschal Moon, “from which the date of Easter is calculated,” NASA explains.

 “The date of Easter is determined by the moon.
 Easter always falls on the first Sunday after the first full moon after the vernal equinox,” Kim Mandelkow, director of the Office for Worship with the Archdiocese of Milwaukee, told Nexstar .
-Saturday’s full moon fits the bill.When is Easter and why is it always on a different Sunday?
+Saturday’s full moon fits the bill.These Easter family games are sure to keep your kids entertained

 Saturday morning, as twilight begins, NASA says four planets will be visible above the east-southeastern horizon: Mars, Venus, Saturn, and Jupiter.